lbwsqure/ZhiyangProfile/FinalPart2.md

 1. **Beginner accessibility:** Visual aids like pictures of fish and simplified bait recommendations are needed for clarity.
 2. **Technical depth:** Advanced users would appreciate more granular data, such as fish depth preferences and seasonal patterns.
 3. **Interactivity:** Adding filter options for bait, time of year, and fish behavior would engage both novice and experienced users.
-4. **Some advice are useful, some are not** As the content creator myself, I have to filter useful feedback, after all, this presention is not tailored for only one person, I need to make my story more "generic"
+4. **Some advice are useful, some are not** As the content creator myself, I have to filter useful feedback, after all, this presention is not tailored for only one person, I need to make my story more "generic", also some advice have really good insight but technically it is not achieveable.